nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**
 1. User request to find for tasks containing a set of keywords in description
-2. TaskBook displays zero or more tasks matching the find criteria
+2. `Dowat` displays zero or more tasks matching the find criteria

   Use case ends.

 **Extensions**
 1a.
 No keywords entered after command word
-  > 1a1.
-Taskbook displays help message on the find command Use case resumes at step 1
+  > 1a1. `Dowat` displays help message on the find command Use case resumes at step 1